KCL-BMEIS/OOP/week1B.md

 `return_type` function_name (arg_type1 arg1, arg_type2 arg2, ...);
 ```

 - `return_type`: the type of the variable returned by the function.
-In C & C++,
-  functions can return one variable of a type of our chosing.
-This could be an
+  - In C & C++, functions can return one variable of a type of our choosing.
- `int`, or a large `std::vector<std::string>`
+  - This could be a simple `int`, or a more complex `std::vector<std::string>`

 ---